How will my Push ads appear to users?

 Create additional ad groups.
 Ad groups can help you organize your campaign in new ways for efficient management, testing, and optimization.
 This article has best practices for ad groups, and this article tells you step-by-step how to create new ad groups.

 Use RTX Platform reporting to drive your optimization.
 Because third-party trackers aren't able to capture data until a user clicks, RTX Platform is the only place you'll find performance data per impression.
 Measure engagement, not only by conversion rate, but also by clickthrough rate (CTR).
-Learn more about Native reporting.
+Learn more about reporting.